 Fulbright Grant, Franz Liszt Academy in Budapest, Hungary

-Recently, Dr. Shuster was recent approved for candidacy on the Fulbright Specialist Roster, and the Sigma Alpha Iota music fraternity recognized him as a National Arts Associate for his accomplishments as a distinguished educator and performing pianist.
+Dr. Shuster was initiated as a National Arts Associate by Sigma Alpha Iota music fraternity, an award recognizing his accomplishments as a distinguished educator and performing pianist.
+His most recent CD recording, Gabriel Fauré, The Complete Nocturnes, was recently released on the Fleur de Son Classics label.
 His performance of George Gershwin’s Rhapsody in Blue can be heard on Naxos CD American Tapestry with the Lone Star Wind Orchestra, Eugene Corporon conducting.
 His solo, chamber music and accompanying repertoire are ever-expanding with appearances at a variety of venues including the Focus on Piano Literature–Gabriel Fauré conference at the University of North Carolina, Greensboro, McKinney Musical Arts Society Series in McKinney, Texas, Dorothy McKenzie Price Piano and Master Class Series in Toledo, Ohio, Texas Music Teachers Association Annual Convention, Cornell University Summer Concert Series in Ithaca, New York, Chautauqua Institution in Chautauqua, New York, and the Hochschule der Künste in Berlin, Germany.
 He has been the featured guest on several radio programs including “Music of the Metroplex” and “Art Matters” on WRR Classical 101.1 FM, Dallas/Fort Worth, “Opus Classics Live” on Buffalo Public Radio, and “The Front Row” on Houston Public Radio.
-Dr. Shuster’s forthcoming CD, Gabriel Fauré, The Complete Nocturnes, will be released in March, 2014 on the Fleur de Son Classics label.

 Course numbers and titles: